manuel-serrano/bigloo/doc/string.md

 is a well formed UTF-8 string.

 ### utf8-string-ref ###
-Returns the character (represented as an UTF-8 string) at the position `i` in `string`.
+Returns the character (represented as a UTF-8 string) at the position `i` in `string`.

 ### utf8-string-index->string-index ###